CamoSAM2: SAM2-oriented Prompt Auto-Refinement for Video Camouflaged Object Detection: Conclusion

 \section{Conclusion}

 In this paper, we introduce \ourmodel, a novel framework that employs a motion-appearance induced, auto-refining prompt approach to achieve reliable and precise video camouflaged object detection.
 Our method begins with a motion-appearance prompt inducer module, enabling the detection of camouflaged objects without user-provided prompts.
 Moreover, we propose an innovative video-based adaptive multi-prompts refinement strategy, which autonomously produces reliable and robust prompts for high-precision segmentation results, without increasing the number of training parameters.
 Notably, this strategy is composed of three meticulously designed steps, making it highly suitable for real-world applications.
 Experimental results on benchmark datasets show that our \ourmodel~significantly outperforms existing state-of-the-art methods on evaluation metrics and inference speed.
-Our method offers a new perspective on adapting SAM2 for VCOD task, and we hope it will inspire further research to enhance SAM2’s effectiveness in downstream applications.
+Our proposed method provides a novel perspective for adapting SAM2 to the VCOD task.
+Looking ahead, future work can focus on enhancing SAM2 by endowing it with intrinsic camouflage perception capabilities, enabling it to directly perform fully automated, interaction-free VCOD.